gatechain/gatechain-gitbook/nodes/validators/become-validator.md

 # How to Become a GateChain Validator

 A validator node is responsible for participating in the network consensus and block production.
-By becoming a validator, you can contribute to the network's security and earn rewards through POS mining.
+By becoming a validator, you can contribute to the network's security and earn rewards through Pos mining.

-To upgrade your full node to a validator node and participate in POS mining, follow these steps:
+To upgrade your full node to a validator node and participate in Pos mining, follow these steps:

 1. Create a regular account:
 ```bash